whitebob/cminus/README.md

 2. less than 50 lines of codes
 3. smart auto pushd compatible with space seperated dirname such as m\ n
 4. fuzzy searching without using fzf, ctrlp or anything need to install
-5. cminus is not going to be the replacement of cd, autojump, j, z or asdf, because its function is quite limited, only to help you change to dirs you have travelled or loaded from saved paths.
+5. cminus is not going to be the replacement of cd, autojump, j, z or fasd, because its function is quite limited, only to help you change to dirs you have travelled or loaded from saved paths.